budRich/pkg-listn/README.md

 on a new system.

-The problem doing this on Arch is that something like this can easily even more unmanageable if one installs and remove packages from both with `pkg-listn`, `pacman`, and `yay` f.i.
+The problem doing this on Arch is that something like this can easily get even more unmanageable if one installs and remove packages both with `pkg-listn`, `pacman`, and `yay` f.i.
 But with `pkg-listn` it shouldn't be a problem, if you install a package normally from the commandline